Ava-Fox/caleb-best-of/README.md

         - Programmers love this word:
         - comes from math
         - if call it more than once, has same effect as only calling it one time

+    - NPX temporary
+    - npm run dev
+        - comes with node so can use other ppls code
+        - shortcut
+    - all npm projects run npm install